Sail area-displacement ratio

-The Sail Area-Displacement ratio (SA/D) is a calculation used to express how much sail a boat carries relative to its weight.
+The sail area-displacement ratio (SA/D) is a calculation used to express how much sail a boat carries relative to its weight.

 In the first equation, the denominator in pounds is divided by 64 to convert it to cubic feet (because 1 cubic foot of salt water weights 64 pounds).
 The denominator is taken to the 2/3 power to make the entire metric unit-less (without this, the denominator is in cubic feet, and the numerator is in square feet).

 It is an indicator of the performance of a boat.
 The higher the SA/D, the more lively the boat's sailing performance:

-SA/D, however, doesn't provide information about a boat behavior in a storm or upwind.
+The SA/D, however, does not provide information about a boat behavior in a storm or upwind.
 A polar diagram from a velocity prediction program gives a more precise view.